Saved Schools

 Build UP

-Build UP, nominated by an anonymous organization, is a high school in Birmingham, Alabama that describes itself as a independent (private) school serving learners from a primarily urban area.
+Build UP, nominated by an anonymous organization, is a high school in Birmingham, Alabama, that describes itself as an independent (private) school serving learners from a primarily urban area.

 Location Birmingham, Alabama